Primary CNS lymphoma

 Treatment and prognosis

 If the tumour is low grade (uncommon: see above), then local treatment with surgical resection and radiotherapy may be effective 1 and long-term survival is possible.

 The tumours are often high grade and despite treatment have a poor prognosis.
 If only surgical resection is performed, then death occurs within a few months.
 With high dose chemotherapy the tumour can be significantly reduced in size; however, recurrence is common, with a median survival of around 30 months 1.
-Those who are immunocompromised (e.g. HIV positive) do worse.
+Those who are immunocompromised (e.g. HIV positive) have worse outcomes.

 For general imaging appearances on CT and MRI consider:

 cerebral toxoplasmosis: see toxoplasmosis vs lymphoma